dialex/start-testing/docs/concepts/purpose.md

 >
 > — [James Bach](http://www.satisfice.com/articles/gooden2.pdf)

+> If something goes bad in production then the testers failed.
+Since testers didn't write any of the code performing poorly, why blame them?

+The people who test are as human as the people who code, and all humans make mistakes.
+Testing isn't invincible nor a gatekeeper.
+Even with space and medical software, where lives are at stake, mistakes happen.

+> A factory produces large quantities of more or less identical widgets, so widget quality can be defined by a clear, measurable set of properties.
+The factory staff do near identical jobs, with the person on line 1 doing the same thing as the person on line 2 and so forth.
+Factory testers check widgets to make sure that the number of faulty parts doesn't exceed whatever the factory's standard is.

+> That's about as far as it goes, though, because it's actually not possible to assure quality in software.
+Every application is different, every feature is different, no two coders work on the same function, and no two testers test the same changes.

+> Assuring quality requires controlling quality, and when there are that many variables in play, control comes down to everyone doing their best work to make the software as good as they can get it. (...)
+"The quality assurance role in the company resides with the management and the CEO (the principal quality officer in the company), since it was they — and certainly not the testers — who had the authority to make decisions about quality."

 > **Quality Assurance (QA)**: Ah, yes.
 The most abused title/phrase in the testing world...
 No one person does this, and anyone who has a title "QA" is fooling themselves.
-"The quality assurance role in the company resides with the management and the CEO (the principal quality officer in the company), since it was they — and certainly not the testers — who had the authority to make decisions about quality."

 > Testing is not the only part of software development where quality should be taken into account.
 This should be done at all stages of the lifecycle, and is the responsibility of all members of the team.
 Testers can use their specific skillset to collaborate with others, at all stages, but it is not our job alone.
 It is a whole team exercise.